 - Kerry shares, “I typically do not recommend our more expensive beds for new dog owners, because puppies and nervous new dogs tend to chew a lot!”

 - Has extra padding for comfort

-5) Car Seat Cover
+5) Car Seat Cover for Dogs

 - Kerry says, “This is a must for me!
 People may be taking their puppies to various places, such as vet checkups, puppy training classes, and activities to socialize their dogs.
 It’s a good idea to get your dog used to a car early on, especially if you plan to go on longer adventures eventually.”

 - This seat cover keeps your dog comfortable and your car clean.

 - Great to have when training your dog

 - Can attach to an adjustable belt (included) or clip directly to your waist or personal backpack